mathigon/textbooks/content/functions/content.md

 Let's head over to the pool.
 We are just in time for the men’s 50 meter freestyle finals!
 Keep a close eye on César Cielo Filho of Brazil:

-    x-video-graph
+    x-video-graph(style="display: flex; align-items: center;")
         x-video(src="/resources/functions/images/olympic_swim.mp4" poster="images/olympic_swim_poster.png" width=640 height=360 controls credit="©NBC")
-        x-coordinate-system(width=640 height=180 x-axis="0,21.5,5" y-axis="0,51,10" axis-names="Time,Distance")

-::: column.grow

-César Cielo of Brazil holds the Olympic record for the men’s 50 meter with a time of 21.47 seconds.
+        x-coordinate-system(width=172 height=400 x-axis="0,21.5,10" y-axis="0,51,10" axis-names="Time,Distance" style="margin-left: 20px;")

 ::: column(width=240)

 ![César Cielo](/resources/functions/images/cielo_portrait.jpg)

-:::
+::: column.grow

 What an emotional race for Cielo!
-He broke the world and olympic records with this swim.
+He broke the world and olympic records with a time of 21.47 seconds.
 The graph shows Cielo’s record-breaking swim.
 The shape is one we have seen before in [graphing linear functions](/linear-functions/graphing-functions).
 Remember that every point on this graph represents an ordered pair: one input, and one output.

+:::

 We can use information from the graph to write the function describing Cielo’s swim.
 Let’s call the function f(t).

 Remember the general form for a [__linear function__](gloss:linear-function) like this is y=mx+c, where m is the slope and c is the y-intercept.
 Our function f(t) has the same form, but we replace x with t: